mit-ccrg/mit-ccrg/README.md

 Use `screen` or `tmux` to keep processes running after ending ssh session.

+Use `sshfs` to mount remote filesystem to local machine.
+Read more about [sshfs](https://github.com/libfuse/sshfs)

 `gpustat` and `htop` give gpu, cpu and memory usage.

 ### Anduril